 Regulatory mandates in some locations, for example the European Union (EU), require that information systems have a means of protecting privacy-sensitive data.
 Any data that could directly or indirectly identify "Who did what when?" may be considered privacy-sensitive data.
 A few examples are user names, email addresses, and host names.
-NetWitness Suite provides a range of controls that customers can leverage to protect privacy-sensitive data.
+NetWitness Platform provides a range of controls that customers can leverage to protect privacy-sensitive data.
 These controls can be used in a variety of combinations to protect privacy-sensitive data, without significantly reducing analytical capability.

 - Data Obfuscation